Byker: Recreation and leisure

 Most of these facilities are in the bordering ward of South Heaton such as the East End Pool and Library on Corbridge Street.
 In March 2019 it was announced that the library would be transferred to the Shields Road Customer Service Centre in May 2019.
 The ward itself is at Garden City standards in terms of housing density, offering a number of well-maintained green open spaces.
 The ward hosts the 'Byker in Bloom' gardening competition which takes place every summer, and incorporates a number of different categories including 'Best Balcony' and 'Best Newcomer'.
 In 2008, Newcastle City Council agreed a lease of the former Byker Swimming Pool on Shipley Place which had remained closed and unused since the late 1990s, allowing it to be converted into an indoor bouldering and climbing centre known as 'Climb Newcastle'.

 Transport

 Car ownership in Byker was recorded at 35.4% (2001).
 The area is served by Byker Metro station and several bus services.
+The community bike project Recyke on Brinkburn Street provides bikes for local residents in need, and offers training in bike maintenance.